-Finally, to illustrate our theoretical results numerically, we calibrate our model and conduct a numerous computational experiments.
-These computational exercises are meant to provide qualitative insights and to facilitate visualizing our results.
+To illustrate our theoretical results numerically, we calibrate our model and conduct a numerous computational experiments.
+These computational exercises are meant to provide qualitative insights and to facilitate visualizing our results.4 Finally, we discuss alternative formulations of the economy and the effects of these model alterations on our main results.

 The rest of our paper is organized as follows.
 Section 2 lays out our general equilibrium framework.
-Then, in Section 3, we cast our general equilibrium model within a dynamic
+Then, in Section 3, we cast our general equilibrium model within a dynamic growth model, where we also present our main results.
+Section 4 and 5 provide some numerical analysis and Section 6 discuss alterntive models.
+Section 7 concludes our paper.